UofABioinformaticsHub/Biotech7005/Practicals/evolutionary_prac/evolutionary.md

 First you will need to load the data set that you prepared.

-Use the `execute` command to load the NEXUS sequence file you created with SeaView.
+Use the `execute` command to load the NEXUS sequence file you created with seqmagick.

 **How many taxa were read into memory?
 How many characters are being used?**